wajsBKS/turing-test-lessons/README.md

-# The Turing Test
+# Test Turinga

 ![](robot.png)

-## Introduction
+## Wstęp

 This scheme of work has been designed as an introduction to text-based programming using Python on the Raspberry Pi.
 By the end of all the lessons, students will have created an interactive chat bot and been introduced to the computer science concept of artificial intelligence.

 This scheme of work is specifically targeted towards introductory KS2 Computing, although these lessons could be used as a wider scheme of work at KS3.
 This has been developed in harmony with the new Computing curriculum in the UK.

-##Learning outcomes:
+##Efekty kształcenia:

-Over the course of three lessons, students will learn:
+W trakcie kursu składającego się z trzech lekcji, uczniowie opanują:

-- What a Raspberry Pi is, what its main features are, and how to set up and use one.
+- Czym jest Raspberry Pi, jakie posiada możliwości, jak złożyć i skonfigurować jeden zestaw.
-- How to program a Raspberry Pi to act as a chat robot.
+- Nauczą się programowania Raspberry Pi tak aby mówił jak robot.
-- What is meant by artificial intelligence, in particular relating to the Turing test.
+- Czym jest sztuczna inteligencja, w odniesieniu do Testu Turinga
-- The following computer science concepts:
+- Następujące pojęcia związane z Infromatyką
-	- Sequencing
+	- Sekwencjonowanie
-	- Debugging
+	- Debugowanie
-	- User input
+	- User input # Do tłumaczenia
-	- Print statements
+	- Print statements # Do tłumaczenia

 ##Computing Programme of Study Met